Lucaterre/spacyfishing/README.md

 ## Configuration parameters

 ```
 - api_ef_base          : URL of the Entity-Fishing API endpoint.
-Defaults to Huma-Num server.
+Default endpoint is set to Huma-Num server.
 - language             : Specify language of KB ressources for Entity-Fishing API.
 Defaults to "en".
-- extra_info           : Get extra Wikidata informations about entity from service "concept look-up"
+- extra_info           : Get extra Wikidata information about an entity from service "concept look-up"
                          of Entity-Fishing API as a short Wikipedia description, a normalised term, others KB ids.
 Defaults to false.
-- filter_statements    : If `extra_info` set to True, filter other KB ids in output eg. ['P214', 'P244' ...] .Defaults to empty list.
+- filter_statements    : If `extra_info` set to True, filter other KB ids in output eg. ['P214', 'P244' ...].
+Defaults to an empty list.
 ```

 ## Attributes